hexabyte23/QuarkTx/Doc/radio.md

 ## First compilation

-You should first install the arduino software (IDE) from the official arduino site <http://www.arduino.cc> in download section.
+You should first install the Arduino software (IDE) from the official Arduino site <http://www.arduino.cc> in download section.
 Then, get a copy of QuarkTx source code from <https://github.com/hexabyte23/QuarkTx> by using `Download ZIP` button or by using [GitHub desktop](https://desktop.github.com).

 Once the source code is put in your local PC/Mac, doubleclick on Radio/Radio.ino file.
 Arduino software will automatically be opened, and Radio.ino source file displayed.